snowdrop/istio-integration/README-ANSIBLE.md

 ## Install Istio and the Bookinfo project

-Now, you can execute the next following playbooks in order to :
+Now, you can execute the following playbooks in order to :

 - Configure a Minishift vm for the demo and start it.
-The parameters to configure the VM are defined under the file `ansible/minishift/vars/vm_config.yaml`.
-  The Ansible parameter `--ask-become-pass` is required in order to prompt you to give your root/sudo password as xhyve requires root access on your machine !
 ```bash
 ansible-playbook ansible/main.yml --extra-vars="action=create-vm" --ask-become-pass
 ```

+Remarks:

+- The variables to configure the VM are defined under the file `ansible/minishift/vars/vm_config.yaml`.
+- The Ansible parameter `--ask-become-pass` is required in order to prompt you to give your root/sudo password as xhyve requires root access on your machine !

 - Deploy Istio distribution on your laptop.
 By default, that will be the latest istio release
 ```bash